What are some ways to have a productive conversation about organizing materials and tasks with my child?

 9. Other

-5. Ask your child what types of tasks or things are organized in each way.
+6. Ask your child what types of tasks or things are organized in each way.

-6. Given the examples, ask your child to think about what system will help him or her organize schoolwork.
 After your child has had a chance to think and talk through some things, you can offer examples of what works for you.
 Optional: If your child is willing to listen, take time to not only explain what works, but why you think it works.

-7. Let your child organize all papers and assignments into the chosen system.
 Offer your help when he/she seems stuck on what to do next.
-Make a game out of having your child see how long it takes to find something as a test for the system’s efficiency.
+Then make a game out of having your child see how long it takes to find something as a test for the system’s efficiency.

-8. Ask him/her to think of times when the system will work and when it might not work.
 How will your child know if the system isn’t working?
-Can he/she think of a back-up plan if it isn’t working?
-At what point will you both need to come up with a new system?
+Ask him/her to think of a back-up plan if the system isn’t working.
+After discussing back-up plans, at what point will you both need to come up with a new system?

-9. Implement the system for a week and revisit how it is going.
 Is the child still implementing the system?
-Reward this behavior in some way.
-Remember organization is a skill that takes practice.
+If so, reward this behavior in some way.
+However, remember that organization is a skill that takes practice.
 If the system isn’t being kept up, then talk about what isn’t working.